 Texas AMBER Alert Network

-Through this network, more than 17,000 lottery retailers statewide have become an important part of the state’s efforts to help find abducted or missing children.
+Through this network, more than 17,000 lottery retailers statewide have become an important part of the state’s efforts to help find abducted children.

-Here's how the Texas Lottery Commission will participate:
+Here's how the Texas Lottery Commission participates:

 - When a local law enforcement agency has a report of an abducted child, it can activate the network with one call to the Department of Public Safety (DPS), which has been tasked by Governor Perry with managing the statewide system.

 - Once the DPS confirms that the network should be activated, a message is sent to the Texas Lottery Operator's Control Room.

 Did you know?